 We can also analyze the relationship between education and occupational prestige using regression analysis.
 But first, let's look at the relationship graphically by creating a scatterplot.
+Click on Graphs, Chart Builder.
+This will open up the dialog box shown in Figure 7-5.
+You will have to do three things to make the box on your screen look like the one in Figure 7-5.
+First, in the "Choose from," list at the lower left, click on Scatter/Dot.
+Then, shift your attention to the sample graph patterns, and click on the first one (upper left; see arrow).
+Holding down the mouse button, drag the sample to the large chart preview window.

-Click on Graphs, Scatter/Dot and Define (we will use the default format, Simple).
-This will open up the dialog box shown in Figure 7.5.
-In the box on the left, click on EDUC then on the arrow key that is pointing toward the box labeled X Axis (because it is the independent variable in our hypothesis).
-Next, click on PRESTG80 and move it into the box labeled Y Axis (because it is the dependent variable).
-Your dialog box should look like the one in Figure 7-5.
+Finally, add the variables to the chart preview window.
+From the list of variables, click on educ and drag it to the box located on the horizontal axis (the X Axis, because it is the independent variable in our hypothesis).
+Next, click on prestg80 and drag it into the box located on the vertical axis (the Y Axis, because it is the dependent variable).
+Your dialog box should now look like the one in Figure 7-5.
 Then, click OK.

 What you see is a plot of the number of years of education by the occupational prestige score for persons in the data set who have a job.
-Your scatterplot should look like the one in Figure 7-6:
+Your scatterplot should look like the one in Figure 7-6.
 You can edit your graph to make it easier to interpret.
 First, double-click anywhere in the graph.
 This will cause the graph to open in its own window.
-Double-click on the X in the menu bar.
+Double-click on the Y in the menu bar.
 A dialog box will open.
 Click the Scale tab at the top of the box.
-Then, click the check-box next to Major Increment.
+Then, click the check box next to Major Increment.
 You will see that the box to the right, in the Custom column, will no longer be shaded.

 Enter the number 2.
-When you finish, it should look like the one in Figure 7- Then, click on Apply and then the close the box.
+When you finish, it should look like the one in Figure 7-7.
+Then, click on Apply and then Close.

-Now, on the Menu Bar, click on Elements, then Fit Line at Total.
+Now, on the menu bar, click on Elements, then Fit Line at Total.
 You will get a dialog box that looks like the one in Figure 7-8.
 In the Fit Method section, click on Linear (it is the default) and then click on Apply and close the box.

 Your graph now looks like the one in Figure 7-9.
 Notice the Fit Line that is now drawn on the graph.
-Regression (and correlation) analyze linear relationships between variables, finding the line that "best fits" the data (i.e. it keeps the errors, distances of points from the line, to a minimum).
+Regression (and correlation) analyze linear relationships between variables, finding the line that "best fits" the data (i.e., it keeps the errors, the distances of each point from the line, to a minimum).
 The Fit Line shows you the line that describes the linear relationship.
 Also notice the R-square statistic listed to the right of the graph.
-Multiplied by 100, this statistic tells us the percentage of the variation in the dependent variable (PRESTG80, on the Y-axis) that is explained by the scores on the independent variable (EDUC, on the X-axis).
-Thus, years of education predicts 24.6% of the variation in occupational prestige in our sample.
-Recall that the Pearson coefficient was .496.
-If you square the Pearson coefficient (.496 x .496), you get ..246 - the same as the R-square!
+Multiplied by 100, this statistic tells us the percentage of the variation in the dependent variable (prestg80, on the Y-axis) that is explained by the scores on the independent variable (educ, on the X-axis).
+Thus, years of education predicts 26.1% of the variation in occupational prestige in our sample.
+Recall that the Pearson coefficient was .511.
+If you square the Pearson coefficient (.511 x .511), you get .261-the same as the R-square.

 Thus, by knowing the correlation coefficient, you can also know the amount of variance in one variable (dependent) that is explained by the other variable (independent) in a bivariate analysis.